fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 To understand the chart components, click [here](/understanding-fusioncharts).

+## Chart data

-The data for the above chart is shown in the table below:
+The data to render the above chart is shown in the table below:

 | Country   | No. of Oil Reserves |
 | --------- | ------------------- |